shijil-dev/findWords/README.md

 ```
 hx-vals='{"myVal": "My Value"}'
 ```
-allows you to add values to submit with the request
+allows you to include some values in the request

 ### hx-boost
 ```